-This mild jerk chicken recipe is a loaded with flavor and grilling the chicken gives it a delicious smokey char.
+This jerk chicken recipe is loaded with flavor from the homemade jerk marinade.
+And grilling the chicken over charcoal gives it the characteristic smokey char.
 The overnight marinade also makes it a great option for summer cookouts since you can prep it the night before.

 - Add the chicken to a large resealable plastic bag and pour the marinade over top.
 Seal the bag and toss until all of the chicken is well coated.
 Then refrigerate for at least 2 hours, preferably overnight.

-- Clean your grill grates and wipe with vegetable oil.
-Then set up your grill for two zone cooking with one side high heat and one side low heat.
+- Clean your grill grates and wipe them with vegetable oil.
+Then set up your grill for two-zone cooking with one side of high heat and one side of low heat.
 Place the chicken on the low heat side and cover the grill.

-If you like more heat you can easily increase the spice level by leaving the seeds in the peppers and increasing the amount of them.
-Use 2-3 for a medium heat and 4-6 if you like it hot.
+If you like more heat, you can easily increase the spice level by leaving the seeds in the peppers and increasing the amount of them.
+Use 2-3 for medium heat and 4-6 if you like it hot.

 Store leftovers in an airtight container and refrigerate for up to 4 days.
-Reheat in a 300 degree oven until warmed through.
-Smaller portions can be reheated in the microwave but the skin tends to get chewy.
+Reheat in a 300°F oven until warmed through.
+Smaller portions can be reheated in the microwave, but the skin tends to get chewy.

 You can also bake jerk chicken in the oven.
 Heat your oven to 350ºF and place the chicken skin side up on a baking sheet lined with foil.
 Bake for around 30 minutes until the chicken reaches an internal temperature of 165ºF.

 Grilled Jerk Chicken Recipe

 - ½ medium yellow onion, chopped

 - 1 habanero or scotch bonnet pepper, seeded and chopped

 - 1 lime, juiced